 Emotions & Negotiating while selling your business

 Emotions definitely come into play during negotiations while you are selling your business.
 This is where having an experienced business broker can help.
 You want to be solution-oriented in overcoming obstacles.
 There are many items to negotiate.

 Most sellers want as much money as they can get, and that’s understandable.
 However, it’s not just about the price of the business.
 The terms can be important too.

 Such as how much money the buyer is offering at the closing and how much they want to pay over time after the closing.
-How long will the transition be, and what salary and incentives will be paid to the seller if anything.
+How long will the transition be, and what salary and incentives will be paid to the seller, if anything.
 What is included in the sale is also important.
-Sometimes the accounts receivable stay with the seller, and sometimes the buyer gets these as part of the deal—same thing for the accounts payables.
+Sometimes the accounts receivable stay with the seller, and sometimes the buyer gets these as part of the deal—the same thing for the accounts payables.
 The inventory may or may not be part of the purchase price.

 Not getting emotionally tied to wanting to get one specific thing can be to your advantage in getting a better deal overall.
-We work with both the buyer and seller to find out what is most important to each party and try to work out something that both buyer and seller can be comfortable with.
+We work with both the buyer and seller to determine what is most important to each party and try to work out something that both buyer and seller can be comfortable with.